What Is Radical Acceptance? Accepting Reality As It Is

 Medically reviewed by Aaron Dutil, LMHC, LPC and Dr. April Brewer, DBH, LPC

 Practicing radical acceptance typically refers to the practice of accepting that which you cannot change or control.
-It may not mean that you love everything about yourself or the situation you’re experiencing, but understanding how to practice self acceptance can provide a foundation of acceptance from which to move forward and improve.
+It may not mean that you love everything about yourself or the situation you’re experiencing, but learning how to practice self-acceptance can provide a positive foundation from which to move forward and improve.
 Recognizing when you are resisting a situation can be the first step in moving toward acceptance.

 What is radical acceptance?